 Once you have submitted a formal complaint, you should get a response promptly and then an internal investigation into the complaint should occur shortly after.

-Once you have made a complaint regarding your GP, the NHS constitution states that “You have the right to have any complaint you make about the NHS services acknowledged within three working days and to have it properly investigated”
+Once you have made a complaint regarding your GP, the NHS constitution states that “you have the right to have any complaint you make about the NHS services acknowledged within three working days and to have it properly investigated.”

 The government states that after you have made a complaint about your GP: